The Drinfeld-Grinberg-Kazhdan theorem and embedding codimension of the arc space: Application to embedding codimension

 We anticipate that the strategy of considering the scheme of formal models as in \cref{t:drinfeld} will yield further results on invariants of singularities of the arc space.
 However, we want to emphasize that this is not straightforward even when trying to find a similar relation for the (embedding) dimension.
 As noted in the introduction, the first obstacle is that both dimension and embedding dimension obviously depend on the choice of finite formal model for $\alpha \in C_\nu(X)$.
-One may circumvent this by considering the \emph{minimal formal model} instead: for any $\alpha \in X_\infty(k) \setminus (\Sing X)_\infty$ there exists a scheme $Z$ of finite type, unique up to isomorphism, such that
+One may circumvent this by considering the \emph{minimal formal model} instead: for any $\alpha \in X_\infty(k) \setminus (\Sing X)_\infty$ there exists a scheme $Z$ of finite type such that

 and $(Z,z)$ itself is not of the form $(Z,z) \isom (Z',z') \times (\A^1,0)$.
+Note that the formal scheme $(Z,z)$ is unique up to isomorphism.
 Unfortunately, as was observed in \cite[Section 6]{BMC24}, for a divisorial valuation $\nu$ on a curve $X$ both dimension and embedding dimension of the minimal formal model of a general $k$-rational arc in $C_\nu(X)$ are strictly smaller than those of $\cO_{X_\infty,\alpha_\nu}$.
-A follow-up question worth investigating is thus:
+As the completion of $\cO_{X_\infty,\alpha_\nu}$ is Noetherian however, we can similarly write